sdss/jaeger/docs/sphinx/intro.rst

     git clone git://github.com/sdss/jaeger.git

-jaeger is developed as an `asyncio <https://docs.python.org/3/library/asyncio.html>`__ library and a certain familiarity with asynchronous programming.
+jaeger is developed as an `asyncio <https://docs.python.org/3/library/asyncio.html>`__ library and a certain familiarity with asynchronous programming is required.
 The actor functionality (TCP/IP connection, command parser, inter-actor communication) is built on top of `CLU <https://github.com/sdss/clu>`__.

 .. _intro-simple: